oneoffcoder/books/sphinx/python-intro/source/user-input.rst

 * Write a program that asks the user for 2 numbers, print the subtraction result of those 2 numbers.
 * Write a program that asks the user for 2 numbers, print the multiplication result of those 2 numbers.
-* Write a program that asks the user for 2 numbers, print the divison result of those 2 numbers.
+* Write a program that asks the user for 2 numbers, then print the division result of those 2 numbers.

 Solution.